Anonymous-authors-2020/CONCORD/README.md

   - Pre-trained Models: `CONCORD_under_submission/pretrained_models`

 ## Use Pre-trained CONCORD for Fine-tuning
 We provide the instuctions about how to fine-tune CONCORD for downstream tasks that we mentioned in the paper.
-We provide an example script for one benchmark in each task, and to run all benchmarks, please change the file names.
+We provide an example script for one benchmark in each task, and to run all benchmarks, please change the file names and arguments accordingly
 #### Semantic Clone Detection
 ```
 python run_finetune_cc.py \